seb646/crypto/README.md

 ## Getting Started

 ### API Key
 Obtain a free API key from [Nomics](https://p.nomics.com/cryptocurrency-bitcoin-api) and place it on line 57 of `index.php`.
+The Nomics API provides a great service with a competitive 1 second rate limit.

 ```php
 $api_key = [